 Business Writing Rules at Work

 We are all writing more than ever now.
-We depend on our business writing skills to influence, persuade, encourage, collaborate, and to lead.
+We depend on our business writing skills to influence, persuade, encourage, collaborate, and lead.
 However, most people don’t really notice the quality of the writing they read – they simply react positively, negatively, or not at all.

 If you have ever wondered if there’s a better way to write your messages so they get better results, there is!
 Here are three of the new rules for effective written communication: